mialkin/docs/web/graphql.md

 There is *nothing wrong* with REST, but:

-* REST over-fetches: returning more data than you need
+* REST over-fetches: returning more data than you need.
+*